No inquest into Ashburton Work and Income murders

 Following the Tully and MSD convictions Coroner Ian Telford considered whether an inquest should be held.

-In February he ruled that an inquest was not necessary and in his decision released to The New Zealand Herald today, he explained why.
+In February he ruled that an inquest was not necessary and in his decision released to the Herald today, he explained why.

 He said MSD had accepted it failed to: